 Meyers-Davis has asked many visitors what brought them to Whitefish, and he’s been surprised by how many acknowledged the trail as their main draw.
 Cherished by locals and visitors alike, the Whitefish Trail offers a convenient, family-friendly attraction that’s difficult to come by in other resort towns.

 The trail is popular among both hikers and mountain bikers.
 “We have an awesome set-up with the local bike shops,” Meyers-Davis explained.
 “You can rent a bike in town and be on the trail in ten minutes.”

 If you’re in search of a simple day hike that offers beautiful views, head to the Lion Mountain trailhead.
 This trail meanders through the forest to a scenic overlook before looping back to the parking lot.
 One of the most popular hikes in the area, Lion Mountain’s main route is a three-mile loop that’s well-suited for beginner and intermediate hikers or bikers.

-From Grouse Mountain Lodge, the Lion Mountain Trailhead is just one mile north on Highway 93.
-Once you start down the trail, you can mix and match different trail loops to customize your day hike.
+From Grouse Mountain Lodge, the Lion Mountain trailhead is just one mile north on Highway 93.
+Once you hit the trail, you can mix and match different trail loops to customize your day hike.
 The main loop leads up a series of gently rolling hills to a breathtaking overlook of Skyles Lake and Spencer Lake beyond.
 If you’re up for a challenge, connect Lion Mountain with Skyles Connection to add a few more miles onto your trek.